owntone/owntone-container/README.md

 ## Architectures

-Currently, this containerisation supports the x86-64 architecture.
+Currently, this containerisation supports the amd64 (x86-64) and arm64 (aarch64) architectures.
+If you want to use a specific architecture, you have to specify the option `--platform` with `docker` or `podman`.

 ## Contribution